alwinshaju08/RISCV/README.md

    // | Sum 1 to 9 Program |
    // \====================/
    //
-   // Program for MYTH Workshop to test RV32I
    // Add 1,2,3,...,9 (in that order).
    //
    // Regs: